yoshisuga/MAME4iOS/iOS-res/help.md

 * Apple Smart Keyboard connected to an iPad
 * macOS keyboard when debugging in Xcode simulator

-we suppoprt a small subset of the keys supported by the command line MAME.
+below is a list of a small subset of the keys supported by MAME4iOS, for a full list look [here](https://docs.mamedev.org/usingmame/defaultkeys.html).

 | | |
 -|-